bytemaster/invictus-FAQ/FAQ.md

 7. **How can I get AGS?** If you have Bitcoin or PTS that you would like to donate, go [here](http://invictus.io/bitshares-ags.php) and follow the instructions.
 8. **Should I donate Bitcoin or PTS to get my AGS?** On [this website](http://www1.agsexplorer.com/), the Bitcoin column (on the left) and PTS column (on the right) have a field called "Donation Efficiency."
 If the Donation Efficiency of Bitcoin is 120%, this means that at current donation rates and market prices, you're getting 20% more AGS by donating with Bitcoin than you would by donating the same value of PTS.

+Read More: AGS.md

-BitShares XT: The First Decentralized Bank and Exchange
+XT: The First Decentralized Bank and Exchange
 -----------------------------------------------
 1. **What is BitShares XT?** BitShares XT is the first DAC being developed by Invictus.
 It operates something like a cross between a traditional bank and a securities exchange.
 2. **What is XTS?** XTS is the name of the base token of BitShares XT.
 That is, XTS is what PTS and AGS holders will receive, and XTS is the unit that will be traded on the centralized cryptocurrency exchanges (Cryptsy, Poloniex, BTC38, etc.).